When it comes to tax strategy, from the view of any level of government, we must think about what we are trying to achieve.

 The law of demand simply states that the more something costs, the less of it will be purchased.
 It follows then that if you tax something (make it more expensive), people will buy less of it.

 The same logic applies to pollution, crime, and other social “bads.”
-If you drive up the cost of something, that thing will be utilized less.
+If you drive up the cost of something, less people do it.

 On the other hand, governments can temporarily boost economic activity by cutting taxes, giving tax rebates, or increasing government spending (expansionary policies).